How To Keep Long-Term Salon/Spa Staff Engaged

 The real wildcard in the recruitment process is hoping that the new hires will adapt and fit into the company's unique culture.

 At the other end of the spectrum are your long-term staff members.
 These employees have been with you through the good times and the not so good times.
 They've seen you at your best and, most certainly, they have seen you at your worst.
 They know the game, get their work done and represent the heart and soul of your company.

 Like any long-term relationship, long-term staff members can present a unique set of potential challenges for leaders.
 At the top of the list is resistance to change.
 Because senior staff members typically require less oversight, they tend to settle into their routines and their own modified methods of getting their work done ... better known as settling into their comfort zones.
 Once their comfort zones are furnished and landscaped to their liking, very often, even minor changes to workflow, work schedules or the introduction of new systems, is met with resistance.

-Here are some No-Compromise Leadership strategies to keep your long-term staff members engaged, adaptable and in the game of growing the company:
+Here are six No-Compromise Leadership strategies to keep your long-term staff members engaged, adaptable and in the game of growing the company:

 - The “Drift Factor”: Long-term staff know every nuance, nook and cranny of the business they work in.
 They know your leadership patterns and what they can and can’t get away with.
 Their performance and behavior can easily and gradually drift outside of acceptable norms therefore establishing a double standard when it comes to adhering to systems, company procedures and rules that other staff are held accountable to.
 When drift occurs with long-term staff, the company culture is compromised.
 GOTTA DO: Because long-term staff are natural mentors, leaders must monitor and address drift quickly.
 In most cases, the drift is not intentional.
 The longer a leader waits to address performance and behavioral drift issues, the more embedded the drift becomes.